-The holders of Social Bonds do not assume any specific risk with respect to the 2023 Series C Bond funded loans and the security and sources of payment for Social Bonds (including the 2023 Series C Bonds) are the same as any other Bonds.
+The holders of Social Bonds do not assume any specific risk with respect to the 2023 Series EG Bond funded loans and the security and sources of payment for Social Bonds (including the 2023 Series EG Bonds) are the same as any other Bonds.

-The Agency's designation of the 2023 Series C Bonds as Social Bonds is based upon the anticipated use of proceeds of the 2023 Series C Bonds in a manner that is consistent with the current and historic use of proceeds as described under "-Recent Single Family Program Data" and "-Multifamily Mortgage Program Loan Data".
+The Agency's designation of the 2023 Series EG Bonds as Social Bonds is based upon the anticipated use of proceeds of the 2023 Series EG Bonds in a manner that is consistent with the current and historic use of proceeds as described above under "-Recent Single Family Program Data" and "- Multifamily Mortgage Program Loan Data".
 Such current and historical use is consistent with the "Social Bond Principles" as promulgated by the ICMA.
-The Agency, however, does not in any way guarantee that the use of proceeds of the 2023 Series C Bonds will be consistent either with historical loans funded by the Agency from Bond and other proceeds or with the ICMA principles.
+The Agency, however, does not in any way guarantee that the use of proceeds of the 2023 Series E Bonds will be consistent either with historical loans funded by the Agency from Bond and other proceeds or with the ICMA principles.

-Project Evaluation and Selection: The Single Family Mortgage Loans pooled into the 2023 Series C Federal Agency Certificates will be consistent with the Single Family Program, as described in APPENDIX V-SINGLE FAMILY PROGRAM herein.
+Project Evaluation and Selection: The Single Family Mortgage Loans pooled into the 2023 Series E Federal Agency Certificates will be consistent with the Single Family Program, as described in APPENDIX V-SINGLE FAMILY PROGRAM herein.
+The New Multifamily Mortgage Loans will be consistent with the Multifamily Mortgage Loan Program, as described in APPENDIX VII- MULTIFAMILY MORTGAGE LOAN PROGRAM herein.

-Management of Proceeds: Net of certain transaction costs, the proceeds of the 2023 Series C Bonds will be invested in Permitted Investments until disbursed to finance the Single Family Mortgage Loans through the purchase of the 2023 Series C Federal Agency Certificates.
+Management of Proceeds: Net of certain transaction costs, the proceeds of the 2023 Series EG Bonds will be invested in Permitted Investments until disbursed to finance (i) the Single Family Mortgage Loans through the purchase of the 2023 Series E Federal Agency Certificates, and (ii) the New Multifamily Mortgage Loans.
 Such disbursements will be tracked by the Agency.
 See the subheadings "-Establishment of Funds and Accounts" and "-Depositaries of Moneys and Investment of Funds" within "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE" herein.

-Post-Issuance Reporting: With respect to the 2023 Series C Bonds, the Agency expects to prepare annual updates, as of the last day of each fiscal year commencing with the fiscal year 2023, regarding the mortgage loans funded from the 2023 Series C Bond proceeds (the specific form and content of which are in the absolute discretion of the Agency).
-The Agency expects that such annual update will consist of the information outlined in the Forms of Social Bonds Annual Reporting in APPENDIX XII-FORM OF SOCIAL BONDS ANNUAL REPORTING (2023 SERIES C) in this Official Statement.
-Once all the 2023 Series C Federal Agency Certificates have been financed and all the proceeds of the 2023 Series C Bonds have been spent from the 2023 Series CD Single Family Program Account, no further updates will be provided with regards to the 2023 Series C Bonds.
+Post-Issuance Reporting: With respect to the 2023 Series EG Bonds, the Agency expects to prepare annual updates, as of the last day of each fiscal year commencing with the fiscal year 2024, regarding the mortgage loans funded from the 2023 Series EG Bond proceeds (the specific forms and content of which are in the absolute discretion of the Agency).
+The Agency expects that such annual updates will consist of the information outlined in the Forms of Social Bonds Annual Reporting in APPENDIX XII-FORMS OF SOCIAL BONDS ANNUAL REPORTING (2023 SERIES E AND 2023 SERIES G) in this Official Statement.
+Once all the 2023 Series E Federal Agency Certificates have been financed and all the proceeds of the 2023 Series E Bonds have been spent from the 2023 Series E Bonds.
+Once all the New Multifamily Mortgage Loans have been financed and all the proceeds of the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds have been spent from the 2023 Series G Bonds.